-S. Korean tries washing money over virus fears, suffers loss
+South Korean tries washing money over virus fears, suffers loss

 She said the loss would still be “considerable.”

-How much the central bank should exchange in a situation like this depends on how seriously banknotes are damaged.
+How much the central bank should exchange in a situation like this depends on how seriously bank notes are damaged.
 The bank can provide the new currency at face value if damage is minimal, but at half value or not at all if damage is significant.

 The amount in question was condolence money given by relatives, friends and others during a family funeral, according to the bank.